corda/corda/docs/source/serialization.rst

 The following rules apply to supported ``Throwable`` implementations.

     #.
 If you wish for your exception to be serializable and transported type safely it should inherit from either
-        ``CordaException`` or ``CordaRuntimeException``.
+        ``CordaException`` or ``CordaRuntimeException``
     #.
 If not, the ``Throwable`` will deserialize to a ``CordaRuntimeException`` with the details of the original
-        ``Throwable`` contained within it, including the class name of the original ``Throwable``.
+        ``Throwable`` contained within it, including the class name of the original ``Throwable``

 Kotlin Objects
 ``````````````

     #.
 Kotlin ``object`` s are singletons and treated differently.
-They are recorded into the stream with no properties
+They are recorded into the stream with no properties,
         and deserialize back to the singleton instance.
 Currently, the same is not true of Java singletons,
-        and they will deserialize to new instances of the class.
+        which will deserialize to new instances of the class
     #.
-Kotlin's anonymous ``object`` s are not currently supported.
-I.e. constructs like:
+Kotlin's anonymous ``object`` s (i.e. constructs like ``object : Contract {...}``) are not currently supported
-        ``object : Contract {...}`` will not serialize correctly and need to be re-written as an explicit class declaration.
+        and will not serialize correctly.
+They need to be re-written as an explicit class declaration

 The Carpenter
 `````````````

-We support a class carpenter that can dynamically manufacture classes from the supplied schema when deserializing in the JVM without the supporting classes on the classpath.
+We support a class carpenter that can dynamically manufacture classes from the supplied schema when deserializing, without the supporting classes being present on the classpath.
 This can be useful where other components might expect to be able to use reflection over the deserialized data, and also for ensuring classes not on the classpath can be deserialized without loading potentially malicious code dynamically without security review outside of a fully sandboxed environment.
 A more detailed discussion of the carpenter will be provided in a future update to the documentation.